Großer ungeordneter Aufmarsch der Holobionten

 2026

-In April 2025, the global grassroots movement “United Holobiontic Protection Alliance” (UHPA) was founded.
+Project details: In April 2025, the global grassroots movement “United Holobiontic Protection Alliance” (UHPA) was founded.
 Judith Egger donned a cockroach costume, while the other three holobionts* in the group were primarily made of organic material.
 Each of these holobionts represents a metaorganism that harbors many smaller organisms.
 It is an important part of the “web of life” that sustains us all.
 Most holobionts speak languages inaudible to humans, so the cockroach has volunteered to speak for them and advocate for their interests and rights.
 The first manifesto of the United Holobiontic Protection Alliance, which it presented to the audience in a universal spoken language, was an urgent call to respect the interests and rights of holobionts and to protect the fragile balance of life on Earth.

 The UPAH advocates for a new relationship with all living things—one that is not characterized by dominance, separation, and subjugation, but rather by an understanding of mutual dependence and deep interconnectedness.